A quantum-inspired tensor network method for constrained combinatorial optimization problems: The open-pit mining problem

 \subsection{Problem description}

 We use a real-world combinatorial optimization problem, the open-pit mining problem, as an example to demonstrate our algorithm.
 The goal of designing optimal open-pit mines is to maximize ore production while avoiding unnecessary mining of rocks.
 The planning is also subject to a variety of constraints on the size, shape, and form of the mine, making it a computationally taxing process.
 Theoretical studies of the problem often apply simplifying assumptions, converting the problem into a simpler and more well-understood form \cite{lerchs1965optimum}.

 In particular, the 2D open-pit mining problem can be formally stated as a combinatorial optimization problem.
-Consider an $n$-node directed graph with node weight $w_{i}$ representing the profit associated with a mining block $i$.
-The coordinate of the block $i$ is denoted as $(i_{x}, i_{y})$.
-The optimized digging solution should follow physical constraints, {\it i.e.} if the block $i$ is excavated, then all its child blocks $j$ should be excavated as well.
-In this work, we consider the $45^{\circ}$ slope constraint: $j\in\{(i_x-1, i_y-1),(i_x-1, i_y),(i_x-1, i_y+1)\}$.
-The two-dimensional open-pit mining configuration and the corresponding directed graph for the optimization problem are shown in Fig.~(\ref{Fig:mining_hamiltonian}).
+Consider a 2D square lattice of mining blocks, where each block $i$ has an associated profit $w_{i}$.
+The coordinate of block $i$ is denoted as $(i_{x}, i_{y})$.
+A feasible solution should follow physical constraints, {\it i.e.} if the block $i$ is excavated, then all its child blocks $j$ should be excavated as well.
+In this work, we consider the $45^{\circ}$ slope constraint: $j\in\{(i_x-1, i_y-1),(i_x-1, i_y),(i_x-1, i_y+1)\}$, as illustrated in Fig.~(\ref{Fig:mining_hamiltonian}) (a).
+Equivalently, we can consider an $n$-node directed graph $G=(V,E)$ with node weight $w_{i}$, as shown in Fig.~(\ref{Fig:mining_hamiltonian}) (b). $G$ is structured into levels, where each level contains two more nodes than the previous level, starting from one node in the first level.
+Each node before the last level has exactly three child nodes at the next level, and each node after the first level has one to three parent nodes.